 LIU seeks to encourage the academic success of students.
 Each student has the right to continue an education at LIU as long as there is satisfactory academic progress and compliance with the regulations of the University.
-The student's academic progress is measured by the cumulative Grade Point Average (GPA) computed at the end of each term.
-To remain in good academic standing, a student must attain a cumulative grade point average of 2.0.
+The student's academic progress is measured in terms of cumulative Grade Point Average (GPA) computed at the end of each term.
+To remain in good academic standing, a student must attain a cumulative grade point average of 1.500 if the student is a first-year, 1.750 if the student is a second-year and 2.0 if the student is a third or fourth-year.